Stream the best of PBS.

 Yes, please supply us with the name, address, active phone number and email of the recipient and we will send them information about their gift.

 Yes, you can make a pledge for any of the pledge specials you saw on PBS Kansas, past or present.
 Click here to find your show and make a donation.

 Since we do not pre-order any of our thank you gifts, we ask that you allow 4-6 weeks for delivery of your gifts.
 We will ship them to you as soon as we receive them.

 Yes, a portion of your gift is tax deductible.
-That amount is determined by the value of your thank you gift.
-KPTS will send the tax deductible amount with your thank you gift.
-A tax receipt will also be sent detailing any and all tax deductible amounts for the previous year.
+That amount is determined by the value of your thank-you gift.
+PBS Kansas will send the tax-deductible amount with your thank-you gift.
+A tax receipt will also be sent detailing any and all tax-deductible amounts for the previous year.